Hossam281/Dinamo-MEA/README.md

 1. **API Limitations**
    - JSONPlaceholder is a read-only API, so mutations are simulated
    - Implemented optimistic updates for better user experience
-   - Edit will not work for newlyy added data
+   - Edit will not work for newly added data

 2. **Form Validation**
    - Created custom validation logic for form inputs